 The results for the different degradation states allow the simulation of the NEE and evapotranspiration for a gradual change from IM to BS using a tile approach of the fluxes (Avissar and Pielke, 1989).
 Such a tile approach is exemplarily shown for different percentages of the ecosystem types IM and BS for a 46 days period in July and August 2012 at Kema site, with simulated NEE (Fig. 9a) and evapotranspiration (Fig. 9b).
-As expected from the cumulative carbon gains for $S{\rm IM}$ and $S{\rm BS}$ shown in Fig. 5, $S{\rm IM}$ developed the largest carbon sink over the investigated summer period, whereas $S{\mathrm{BS}}$ is nearly carbon neutral in summer and a source for longer periods.
+As expected from the cumulative carbon gains for S{IM} and S{BS} shown in Fig. 5, S{IM} developed the largest carbon sink over the investigated summer period, whereas S{BS} is nearly carbon neutral in summer and a source for longer periods.
 The intermediate stages showed decreasing average carbon uptake with increasing amount of bare soil.
-Diurnal variability is largest for $100 \% S{IM}$ and smallest for $100 \% S{BS}$ in the ecosystem, as indicated by the interquartile ranges in the box plot.
-The related mean diurnal cycles are given in Appendix B, Fig. B1.
+Diurnal variability is largest for 100 % S{IM} and smallest for 100 % S{BS} in the ecosystem, as indicated by the interquartile ranges in the box plot.

-Evapotranspiration decreases from $\mathcal{S}{\text{IM}}$ to $\mathcal{S}{\text{BS}}$ in this model degradation experiment, while the day-to-day variability increases (Fig. 9b).
-This is connected to a larger variability of simulated soil moisture in the uppermost layer, as the turf layer retains more water due to its higher field capacity and lower soil hydraulic conductivity, and the roots can extract water for transpiration from lower soil layers as well.
+Evapotranspiration decreases from $S{\rm IM}$ to $S{\rm BS}$ in this model degradation experiment (Fig. 9b), but this reduction is small compared to the overall day-to-day variability and is not supported by the lysimeter measurements (Fig. 3).
+Therefore a change in mean ET due to degradation cannot be confirmed in this study.
+The day-to-day variability, however, increases from $S{\rm IM}$ to $S{\rm BS}$.
+This is connected to a larger variability of simulated soil moisture in the uppermost layer, as the turf layer retains more water due to its higher field